IvarHenckel/WorldCupGuesser/README.md

 - Correct guess on a draw for a match -> 3 p
 - WIP: Correct placement in groups for a team -> 4 p (This one is in progress but need to think about what happens when the score is equal.)
 - Correct number of group stage points for a team -> 2 p
+- Correct results in a group match -> 2 p

 ### Playoffs